-Pioneer Natural Resources (PXD) has recently been on Zacks.com's list of the most searched stocks.
-Therefore, you might want to consider some of the key factors that could influence the stock's performance in the near future.
+Pioneer Natural Resources (PXD) has been one of the most searched-for stocks on Zacks.com lately.
+So, you might want to look at some of the facts that could shape the stock's performance in the near term.

 Here at Zacks, we prioritize appraising the change in the projection of a company's future earnings over anything else.
 That's because we believe the present value of its future stream of earnings is what determines the fair value for its stock.

 We essentially look at how sell-side analysts covering the stock are revising their earnings estimates to reflect the impact of the latest business trends.
 And if earnings estimates go up for a company, the fair value for its stock goes up.
 A higher fair value than the current market price drives investors' interest in buying the stock, leading to its price moving higher.
 This is why empirical research shows a strong correlation between trends in earnings estimate revisions and near-term stock price movements.

 Pioneer Natural Resources is expected to post earnings of $5 per share for the current quarter, representing a year-over-year change of -46.6%.
 Over the last 30 days, the Zacks Consensus Estimate has changed -1.6%.

 The consensus earnings estimate of $21.62 for the current fiscal year indicates a year-over-year change of -29.3%.
 This estimate has changed +1.1% over the last 30 days.

 For the next fiscal year, the consensus earnings estimate of $23.33 indicates a change of +7.9% from what Pioneer Natural Resources is expected to report a year ago.
 Over the past month, the estimate has changed +3.2%.